 Editors Reads Verdict

-Austen's most technically accomplished novel, built around a heroine she declared 'no one but myself will much like.'
-Emma Woodhouse's self-deception is rendered with such precision and such affection that readers cannot help but love her anyway — and recognise themselves in her mistakes.
+Austen's masterwork of comic irony, built around a heroine she declared 'no one but myself will much like.'
+Emma Woodhouse's self-deception is rendered with such precision and affection that readers cannot help but love her — and recognise themselves in her mistakes.

 What We Loved

-- The pinnacle of Austen's use of free indirect discourse — we are deep inside Emma's unreliable mind
+- The pinnacle of Austen's free indirect discourse — we are deep inside an unreliable mind

-- Mr. Knightley is Austen's most morally serious romantic hero
+- Mr. Knightley is Austen's most morally serious and credible romantic hero

-- The Box Hill scene is one of the most uncomfortable — and most honest — moments in English fiction
+- The Box Hill scene is one of the most uncomfortable and honest moments in English fiction

 Minor Drawbacks

-- Emma herself can be genuinely irritating — that's the point, but it tests patience
+- Emma herself can be genuinely irritating — that is the point, but it tests patience

 Key Takeaways